Queen Sinjeong: Death of son, accession of distant relative

+Selection of a new king 1864

-In January 1864, King Cheoljong died without an heir.
-The selection of the next king was in the hands of three dowagers: Queen Dowager Hyoyu, mother of King Heonjong; Queen Dowager Myeongheon, King Heonjong’s second wife; and Queen Dowager Myeongsun, Cheoljong's wife.
+The selection of the next king was in the hands of three dowagers: (i) Queen Dowager Hyoyu, mother of King Heonjong; (ii) Queen Dowager Myeongheon, King Heonjong's second wife; and (iii) Queen Dowager Myeongsun, Cheoljong's wife.

-Queen Cheorin, the queen consort of Cheoljong and a member of the Andong Kim clan, claimed the right to choose the next king, although traditionally, the eldest queen dowager is the one with the authority to select the new king.
-Cheoljong’s second cousin, Grand Queen Dowager Hyoyu, who too had risen to prominence by intermarriage with the Yi family, currently held this title.
+Queen Cheorin, the queen consort of Cheoljong and a member of the Andong Kim clan, claimed the right to choose the next king, despite the fact that traditionally, the eldest queen dowager is the one with the authority to select the new king.
+Cheoljong's second cousin, (later) Grand Queen Dowager Hyoyu (Queen Sinjeong), who too had risen to prominence by intermarriage with the Yi family, currently held this title.

-The "designated right" resided with Grand Queen Dowager Sinjeong, as she was the oldest of the dowagers.
+The "right of designation" resided, accordingly, with Grand Queen Dowager Sinjeong, as she was the oldest of the dowagers.

 Queen Sinjeong saw an opportunity to advance the cause of the Pungyang Jo clan, the only true rival of the Andong Kim clan in Korean politics.
-As Cheoljong fell deeper under his illness, the Grand Queen Dowager was approached by Yi Ha-eung, a descendant of King Injo (r.1623–1649), whose father was made an adoptive son of Prince Eunsin, a nephew of King Yeongjo (r.1724–1776).
+As Cheoljong became increasingly ill, Queen Sinjeong was approached by Yi Ha-eung, a descendant of King Injo (r.
+1623–1649), whose father was made an adoptive son of Prince Eunsin, a nephew of King Yeongjo (r.
+1724–1776).

 The branch that Yi Ha-eung's family belonged to was an obscure line of descent of the Yi clan, which survived the often deadly political intrigue that frequently embroiled the Joseon court by forming no affiliation with any factions.
 Yi Ha-eung himself was ineligible for the throne due to a law that dictated that any possible heir to the kingdom be part of the generation after the most recent incumbent of the throne, but his second son Yi Myeong-bok, later Emperor Gojong, was a possible successor to the throne.